 Of course yoga has helped me build a relationship with myself, but it has also given me so many wonderful friends and teachers that have touched my life in many ways.
 My husband and I went to yoga on our second date and it’s actually kind of an ingenious test on a potential partner to see how they handle being uncomfortable and challenged which I didn’t consider when I invited him, but he passed!

-Speaking of overcoming challenges, you totally build confidence when you finally nail a difficult pose.
+Speaking of overcoming challenges, you totally fuel self-confidence when you finally nail a difficult pose.

 3. Core strength